 Clean air is the most essential requirement for the human body.
 You can survive without water for 2 days or food for 2 weeks, but not without air for more than a few minutes.
 On a daily basis the average adult consumes 2 kg of water, 1 kg of food and 20 kg of air. clean air is not just more important than water or food but we need a whole lot more of it by comparison.

 Coronavirus update May 2020

-For the first time since goodness knows when, the scientific community around the world has come together with a shared responsibility to tackle the spreading and highly contagious coronavirus pandemic named COVID-19 by the World Health Organisation.
-All except perhaps China and Russia.
+For the first time since goodness knows when, the scientific community around the world came together with a shared responsibility to tackle the spreading of coronavirus, named COVID-19 by the World Health Organisation.
+All excepting China and Russia.

 Of course it doesn’t mean that pollution is the cause of coronavirus.
 No more than we can say pollution is the single or main cause for cancers.
 There are many reasons why these things occur.
 But It does prove that pollution is at least one of the factors, a contributor.
 Air pollution probably plays its role by lowering the body’s immune system which consequently increases susceptibility to infection especially by those with already weakened immune systems such as the very young, old and the respiratory impaired.

 Air pollution has a longer lasting cumulative affect on the planet’s ecosystem.
 The ecosystem could also be described with another single word, ‘everything’.
 It comprises of all non-living things called the biotope and all living things called the biocoenosis.
 Both parts interact and make up the same environmental fabric.
 Pollution that affects non-living things also affects living things because the two parts of the ecosystem depend on each other.